 What do you use Bembo for?

-Bembo is a very legible typeface which is frequently used for books.
-You can however use Bembo for any type of project in which you need a classical yet stylish look.
+Bembo is a very legible typeface that is frequently used for books.
+You can, however, use Bembo for any type of project in which you need a classical yet stylish look.
 If you are looking for an alternative, try Adobe Garamond or Minion.
 Bitstream’s Aldine 401 is a Bembo look-alike.

 The history of Bembo